Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

         text-html: >-
             <p>11.
 Venus Ponds- A must stop in my opninion!
 A short trail down
-            to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</p><p>12.
+            to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</p>
-            Wailua Falls- Pull off on the side of the road in the many parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</p><p>13.
-The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
     -
         _section-type: blog-fixed
         blog-fixed_image: /uploads/maui/maui12.jpg